 Costume’s for Mickey’s Not-So-Scary Halloween

 I am not into dressing up for Halloween.
-So my focus for costumes was only for our daughter and of course a matching costume for her doll from Little Adventures.
+So my focus for costumes was only for our daughter.
+Last year’s Snow white dress from Little Adventures was such a hit they gave us another dress for this year.
 I was so excited to finally find a dress that was not itchy.
 Normally princess dresses only stay on for less than an hour because they are uncomfortable.
-This adorable Snow White dress stayed on all night, until the PJs came out.
+This adorable Snow White dress last year and Belle dress this year stayed on all night, until the PJs came out.
+When we got home I ordered Star Wars costumes for everyone.
+You can see them in this round up of the Best Family Halloween Costumes.

 People are so creative.
 It was the best people watching and had me wishing we had done a family costume.
-Maybe next year (I have a feeling this is our new birthday tradition).
 If you are wanting to wear a costume make see you read the official costume guidelines at Mickey’s Not-So-Scary Halloween Party for children and adults.
-My sister in law and her son were a big hit.
-People were even stopping them asking to take pictures with them.
-The highlight of the night for my nephew was definitely meeting the character he was dressed up as.
+Here are some of my favorite group costumes this year.

 When You Arrive at Mickey’s Not-So-Scary Halloween